How to Keep Your Eyes Healthy

 - Use common sense when it comes to dried–up makeup.
 First of all, never use saliva to moisten cosmetics.
 The bacteria that are present in your mouth will inevitably be introduced to an otherwise sterile cosmetic.
 Likewise, do not use water to thin cosmetics.
 The addition of water could also harbor fungi and bacteria growths by weakening any preservatives present to protect the product.

 - If you do contract an eye infection, avoid wearing makeup until the eye is completely healed or as directed by your eye care professional.
-If your eye infection was viral or bacterial related, throw away your old makeup and replace with new to prevent re-infection.
+If your eye infection was viral or bacterial related, throw away your old makeup and replace with fresh, new products to prevent re-infection.

 - Whether you wear soft or hard contact lenses, makeup application and removal are equally important.
 Under normal circumstances, you should insert soft contact lenses before applying makeup while hard contact lenses should be inserted after.
 However, because of the likelihood of debris entering the eye, eye makeup removal should occur after the contact lenses are removed.
 This is customary for both soft and hard contact lens wearers.